a-angeliev/Shoecommerce/client-admin/README.md

     -- View list of orders
     -- Edit the status of an order

-> There is many functional features, such as Searching in different tables, choosing the number of items displayed per page, pagination, pagination index, sorting by and etc.
+> There are many more functional features, such as Searching in different tables, choosing the number of items displayed per page, pagination, pagination index, sorting by and etc.